fhiso/legacy-format/serialisation.md

 able to read is called a **conformant source**.

-{.note}  An *octet stream* which an *ELF parser* *must* be able to read, but can process in an implementation-defined manner is nonetheless a *conformant source*.
+{.note}  An *octet stream* which an *ELF parser* *must* be able to read successfully, but can process in an implementation-defined manner is nonetheless a *conformant source*.

-If the input to an *ELF parser* is not a *conformant source*, the application *must* either terminate processing that *octet stream* or present a warning or error message to the user.
+If the input to an *ELF parser* is not a *conformant source*, unless this standard says otherwise, the application *must* either terminate processing that *octet stream* or present a warning or error message to the user.
 If it continues processing, it does so in an implementation-defined manner.

 This standard also recognises a class of application which reads data in the ELF serialisation format, applies a small number of changes to that